Chemical formula: C₂₂H₃₀N₂O₂S Molecular mass: 386.551 g/mol PubChem compound: 41693

 High doses of intravenously administered sufentanil are known to cause muscle rigidity, probably as a result of an effect on the substantia nigra and the striate nucleus.
 Hypnotic activity can be demonstrated by EEG alterations.

-The pharmacokinetics of sufentanil after sublingual administration can be described as a threecompartment model with first-order absorption.
-This route of administration results in higher absolute bioavailability by avoiding intestinal and first-pass liver 3A4 enzyme metabolism.
-Mean absolute bioavailability after a single sublingual administration of sufentanil relative to a oneminute intravenous sufentanil infusion of 15 micrograms was 59%.
-This compares to a substantially lower bioavailability of 9% after oral intake (swallowed).
-In clinical trials during repeated administrations the bioavailability decreased to 37.6%.
+The pharmacokinetics of sufentanil after administration of sufentanil can be described as a twocompartment model with first-order absorption.
+This route of administration results in higher absolute bioavailability than oral (swallowed) administration by avoiding intestinal and first-pass liver 3A4 enzyme metabolism.
+Mean absolute bioavailability after a single sublingual administration of the sufentanil tablet relative to a one-minute intravenous sufentanil infusion of the same dose was 53%.

-Buccal administration study showed an increased bioavailability of 78% when the tablets were placed in front of the front lower teeth.
+In a study of a sufentanil 15 microgram sublingual tablet (with the same formulation as the 30 microgram tablet), a substantially lower bioavailability of 9% after oral intake (swallowed) was observed.
+Buccal administration showed an increased bioavailability of 78% when the tablets were placed in front of the front lower teeth.

-Maximum concentrations of sufentanil are achieved approximately 50 minutes after a single dose; this is shortened to approximately 20 minutes following repeat dosing.
-When sufentanil was administered every 20 minutes, steady state plasma concentrations were achieved after 13 doses.
+Maximum concentrations of sufentanil are achieved approximately 60 minutes after a single dose; this is shortened to approximately 40 minutes following repeated hourly dosing.
+When sufentanil is administered every hour, steady-state plasma concentrations are achieved by 7 doses.

 The central volume of distribution after intravenous application of sufentanil is approximately 14 litres and the volume of distribution at steady state is approximately 350 litres.